coax-dev/coax/doc/examples/getting_started/prereq_jax.rst

 The **coax** RL package is build on top of JAX, which is an alternative implementation of numpy that includes auto-differentiation and hardware-specific acceleration.
-Think of it as Tensorflow or Pytorch, but without the complications a computation graph or eager execution.
+Think of it as Tensorflow or Pytorch, but without the complications of a computation graph or eager execution.

 In this example we briefly introduce the basics of JAX by implementing a linear regression model from scratch.